Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

 \begin{conjecture} There do not exist two maximal orders $\OO,\OO'\subset B_p$ of different types such that $\OO'^T$ optimally dominates $\OO^T$. \end{conjecture}

 \begin{conjecture} There exists a bound $b=O(p)$ such that for all maximal orders $\OO,\OO'\subset B_p$ of different types, $\OO'^T$ does not optimally dominate $\OO^T$ up to $b$. \end{conjecture}

-\subsection{Analysis of Running Time}
+\subsection{Analysis of running time}

 We discuss each step of Algorithm~1 individually.
-We now assume that conditions~\eqref{mainconditions} hold and so we know the algorithm terminates.
+We now assume that~\eqref{maininequality} holds and so we know the algorithm terminates.

-\begin{enumerate} \item[Step~\ref{initial} and~\ref{next}:] The units of $\OO$ are easily found and so the first part of Step~\ref{initial} poses no problem.
-We observe that $\OO^T=\gen{v_1,v_2,v_3}$ is a $3$-dimensional sublattice of $\OO=\gen{1,u_1,u_2,u_3}$, where $\{v_1,v_2,v_3\}$ can be given explicitly in terms of $\{u_1,u_2,u_3\}$ as in the proof of Lemma~\ref{determinant}.
+Step~\ref{initial} and~\ref{next}: The units of $\OO$ are easily found and so the first part of Step~\ref{initial} poses no problem.
+We observe that $\OO^T=\gen{v_1,v_2,v_3}$ is a $3$-dimensional sublattice of $\OO=\gen{1,u_1,u_2,u_3}$, where $\{v_1,v_2,v_3\}$ can be given explicitly in terms of $\{u_1,u_2,u_3\}$ as in the discussion preceding Lemma~\ref{determinant}.
 Hence constructing $\OO^T$ in Step~\ref{initial} and searching for short elements $y_n$ of $\OO^T$ in Step~\ref{next} can be done using standard lattice techniques in polynomial time.

-\item[Step~\ref{gcd}:] Several algorithms exist to compute $H_{-d_n}(X)$, see, for example, Belding, Br{\" o}ker, Enge and Lauter~\cite{Belding} or Sutherland~\cite{Sutherland}.
+Step~\ref{gcd}: Several algorithms exist to compute $H_{-d_n}(X)$, see, for example, Belding, Br{\" o}ker, Enge and Lauter~\cite{Belding} or Sutherland~\cite{Sutherland}.
 Under the generalised Riemann hypothesis, $H_{-d_n}(X)$ can be calculated in $\tilde{O}( d_n )$ time.
 It is known that $\deg(H_{-d_n}(X)) = h_{-d_n}$, the class number of the imaginary quadratic order $\Z[\frac{1}{2}(d_n+\sqrt {-d_n})]$.

 To compute the $\gcd$ of $G(X)$ and $H_{-d_n}(X)$ in Step~\ref{gcd} when $\deg(G(x)) \ge 1$ we use a quasi-linear method (see, for example, Section 8.9 of Aho et al. \cite{Aho} or Section~11.1 of~\cite{GaGe}).
 Hence, this stage can be done in $\tilde{O}( h_{-d_n} )$ operations in $\F_p$.
 By Lemma 1 of~\cite{Belding}, we have $h_{-d_n} = O(\sqrt{{d_n}}\log {d_n})$, and so the $\gcd$ computation can be done in $O(d_n^{0.5+\varepsilon})$ field operations.